Anže Kopitar: Later years (2021–2026)

 On 30 October 2024, Kopitar recorded his 800th career assist on a goal by Kevin Fiala in a 6–3 win over the Vegas Golden Knights, becoming the 35th player in league history to hit the mark.
 The 2024–25 season saw him record 21 goals and 46 assists for 67 points in 81 games, while taking only two minor penalties.
+As the Kings lost in the opening round of the 2025 playoffs to the Edmonton Oilers once more, this time in six games, he recorded two goals and seven assists for nine points in all six games.
 Kopitar was named a finalist for the Lady Byng Memorial Trophy for the fourth time.
 On 12 June 2025, Kopitar was announced as the winner of the Lady Byng Trophy, his third time earning the award.